-Philippine Journalist Maria Ressa Found Guilty Of Violating Cyberlibel Law
+Philippine Journalist Maria Ressa Found Guilty Of Violating Cyber Libel Law

 In 2018, the government announced that it would charge Ressa and Rappler Holdings with tax evasion.

-Ressa has denied any wrongdoing in connection with either the tax evasion or cyberlibel charges.
+Ressa has denied any wrongdoing in connection with either the tax evasion or cyber libel charges.

-She was arrested twice last year, once in connection with the cyberlibel case and again on the tax evasion charge.
+She was arrested twice last year, once in connection with the cyber libel case and again on the tax evasion charge.

 Ressa, speaking with NPR's Weekend Edition last year, said she didn't think the government's move was just about Rappler.